nraecobb/drmellman_copy/2) Program Benefits.md

 ## Rest, A.K.A "Horizontal Time, HT"™

 The fact that most clients realize that “REST”, A.K.A., (Horizontal Time ”HT” at the Right Time on the Correct Foods) will allow us to guide you in "Mapping-Out Your Cleaning Cycles"(T.M.) can accelerate weight-loss, when on this program, on the correct foods.
 Incinerating body fat whether just lying down in the HT position, not asleep or asleep.
 As clients say, “This Is A Magical Food Moment!”

-Many professional athletes, & over-working executives, would use exercise extensively , cardiovascularlay approximating a 3500 cal-burn two times daily and eating only one meal or sometimes two meals per day, with some sort of starvation paired with this extreme cardiovascular routines or obsessive cardio in attempt to manipulate weight to try to meet their contract weight or weight requirements for positions that they play.
+Many professional athletes would use exercise extensively, cardiovascularly approximating a 3,500 cal-burn two times daily and eating only one meal or sometimes two meals per day, with some sort of starvation paired with this extreme cardiovascular routines or obsessive cardio in an attempt to manipulate weight to try to meet their contract weight or weight requirements for positions that they play.
 That did not work for them.
-Executives & parents due to healthcare plan requirements or re-exams fall into the same ill-habits.
-All unhealthy addictive practices.
+Over-working executives and parents, due to healthcare plan requirements or re-exams, fall into the same ill-habits.
+All unhealthy and addictive practices.
 This did not work for them.

-Only when they began this program and ate the correct foods for their systems, feeding their systems the correct foods till satisfied by allowing yourself unlimited portions were they able to reach their goals and be at low body fat percentages that they thought were impossible for them to achieve.
-Realizing they lose more weight when they rest eating the correct foods with the right amount of horizontal time at the right time - takes the stress out of exercise and the guilt out of relaxation.
-At the same time being able to reach their goals & enjoy food!
+Only when they began this program and ate the correct foods for their systems, feeding their systems the correct foods till satisfied by allowing themselves unlimited portions, were they able to reach their goals and be at the low body fat percentages that they thought were impossible for them to achieve.
+Realizing they lose more weight when they rest and eat the correct foods with the right amount of horizontal time at the right time takes the stress out of exercise and the guilt out of relaxation.
+At the same time being able to reach their goals and enjoy food!

-This is Self-Empowering & a Win-Win.
+This is Self-Empowering and a Win-Win.

-Creating a new physical and emotional relationship to the correct foods, listening & feeling what’s right & when your satisfied.
+Creating a new physical and emotional relationship with the correct foods, listening and feeling what’s right and when your satisfied.
 Having an interactive experience with your system throughout your Dietary Progression's New Rules and understanding it.

-When on the correct foods at the right time with the right amount of horizontal time whether not  a-sleep or sleeping, your body is now being given the optimal opportunity to tap into innate- intelligence to recover & regenerate from being vertical all day on earths gravitational pull.
+When on the correct foods at the right time with the right amount of horizontal time, regardless if you're awake or sleeping, your body is given the optimal opportunity to tap into innate- intelligence to recover and regenerate from being vertical all day on earth's gravitational pull.

-This intelligence that we call your "Cleaning Cycles,(T.M.) is an opportunity already within us.
-When on the correct foods, eating them at the right time with the right amount of horizontal time, and you have witnessed your chemical - "click-in"(T.M.) while calming down in the horizontal position.
+This intelligence, which we call your "Cleaning Cycles,(T.M.), is an opportunity already within us.
+When on the correct foods and eating them at the right time with the right amount of horizontal time, you will witness your chemical - "click-in"(T.M.) while calming down in the horizontal position.
 This to be discussed and coached up on when in counsel.

-Once your cleaning cycles have begun, these specific organs ( your hepatic system ) start their nightly performance and they look to do this every night as part of our inherent innate built-in natural detoxification and cleansing system.
+Once your cleaning cycles have begun, these specific organs (your hepatic system) start their nightly performance and they look to do this every night as part of our innate, built-in natural detoxification and cleansing system.
-Finally given the opportunity to perform at 100% on a cellular level by understanding how to tap-into you own fountain of youth.
+You're finally given the opportunity to perform at 100% on a cellular level by understanding how to tap into your own fountain of youth.

 Magical food moments begin to happen.

-Your introduced to multiple concepts that clients agree, are eye opening experiences - windows of opportunity.
-How to tap-into your body's own sleep technology, learning how to
+You're introduced to multiple concepts that, clients agree, are eye opening experiences and windows of opportunity.
+How to tap into your body's own sleep technology, learning how to
 " Mapping Out Your Cleaning Cycles"(T.M.) and
  learning about "The PM Scale Reading",(T.M.)

 ##Hormones

-Both Female & Male,
+Both Female and Male,

 Satisfying cravings and not over-eating yet incredibly satisfied by what foods are working and proof - to be compatible with their systems.